 Next, I looked at the Emerson Radio ER100401 Smartset Alarm Clock Radio.

-The Emerson Radio ER100401 Smartset Alarm Clock Radio (which is made by ITOMA) avoids the alignment issue because the top of the clock is basically the same size as my iPhone 13 Pro.
+The Emerson Radio ER100401 Smartset Alarm Clock Radio (which is actually made by ITOMA) avoids the misalignment issue because the top of the clock is basically the same size as my iPhone 13 Pro.
 Its odd turquoise (why?)
 LED screen is bright enough to be highly visible during the day and dims to almost nothing at night.
 It can act as a decent Bluetooth speaker, too, and doesn’t sound bad for a box that small.

-My only gripe with this clock is that the top is white (why?) and the charging icon (see arrow) is blindingly illuminated at full strength even when you’ve set the display to automatically dim based on ambient light.
+My only gripes with this clock are that the top is white (why?) and the charging icon (see arrow) is blindingly illuminated at full strength, even when you’ve set the LED display to automatically dim based on ambient light.
 Also, it feels a bit cheap for US$54.99.

 ANJANK Wooden Digital Alarm Clock FM Radio

 To be honest, I had high hopes for this more minimalist and attractive device at only US$39.99.
 It really looks well-designed from an aesthetic perspective.
 It has a nice rubberized charger pad on top, along with all the usual features of a good alarm clock radio.